Ivan Dixon: Early life and education

 Ivan Nathaniel Dixon III was born in Harlem, Manhattan, New York City, New York, the son of a grocery store owner and his wife, who together later owned a bakery.
 His parents separated when he was young, and he lived at his mother's apartment while working in his father's grocery store.
 His father, also named Ivan, fought with distinction in World War I and read Yiddish.
-When he was young, the family lived in a brownstone at 518 West 150th Street in Harlem, on the same block with Josh White, writer Ralph Ellison, and the tap dancing Hines brothers, Gregory and Maurice.
+When he was young, the family lived in a brownstone at 518 West 150th Street in Harlem, on the same block with Josh White, writer Ralph Ellison, and the tap-dancing brothers Gregory Hines and Maurice Hines.

-He graduated from Lincoln Academy, a private black boarding school in Gaston County, North Carolina.
+Dixon graduated from Lincoln Academy, a private black boarding school in Gaston County, North Carolina.
 He subsequently earned a drama degree in 1954 from North Carolina Central University (NCCU), a historically black college.
 Its theater troupe is now known as the Ivan Dixon Players in his honor.
 While at NCCU, he joined the Omega Psi Phi fraternity.

 Dixon also later studied drama at Case Western Reserve University, in Cleveland, Ohio, followed by the American Theatre Wing after returning to New York City.